Pink Dot SG: 2011

 A Pink Dot gathering was organised by the Taiwan Adolescent Association on Sexualities on 18 June 2011 in Kaohsiung, Taiwan.
 Participants gathered at the Kaohsiung Cultural Center.

 2015

 Pink Dot TW 2015 was held on 16, 17 and 30 May at Kaohsiung Aozihdi Park, National Cheng Kung University, and HuaShan Grand Green, respectively.
 Originally planned to be held on 20 May, the HuaShan event was postponed due to bad weather.
 The event's slogan was "Let's get closer, let the picnic be pinker", with a campaign video of the same title.

 Pink Dot Utah

 Pink Dot Utah is a campaign inspired by the Singapore event with the theme "Support, Love, Courage".
 It aimed to engender an appreciation of Utah's diversity, including diversity of race, language, religion, sexual orientation, and gender identity or gender expression.
-The campaign encouraged individuals in the LGBT community to share their life stories, which are then featured on the campaign website.
+The campaign encouraged individuals in the LGBTQ community to share their life stories, which are then featured on the campaign website.
 Pink Dot Utah was organised by the Support Love Courage Council.